UNEP-Economy-Division/SDG-Meter-Backend/README.md

 ## Setup

-**You must have python 3.8** for this project not above due to some conflict errors
+**You must have python 3.8** for this project not above due to some conflict errors.

 In order to develop on the project, you need first to install python dependencies.
 It's recommended to use a python virtual environment, for more details look at [the official documentation](https://docs.python.org/3/tutorial/venv.html).